 When the award identifies supplies by manufacturer's name, Commercial and Government Entity (CAGE) code, and part number, the specified item(s) are the only item(s) acceptable under this contract.
 If an item part number is superseded during the term of this contract, the contractor shall advise the contracting officer immediately upon determination.
 The notice shall include complete information on the superseding item form, fit, function, configuration, application, or physical nature.
-The contracting officer will determine whether the item is acceptable to the Government, advise the contractor within seven days, and modify the contract accordingly. \\\\\
+The contractor within seven days, and modify the contract accordingly.